J35P312/SVDB/README.md

 external databses are run like this:

-zgrep -E "#|POPM" gnomad_v2_sv.sites.vcf.gz > popmax_sv_gnomad.vcf

-svdb --query --db popmax_sv_gnomad.vcf --query_vcf P2109_110.clean.dedup.recal_FindSV.vcf --frequency_tag AF --hit_tag AN
+svdb --query --query_vcf /home/jesper/vcf/6_pair_limit/P2109_120.clean.dedup.recal_FindSV.vcf --out_occ GNOMAD_AC --out_frq GNOMAD_AF --in_occ AN --out_frq AF --db /home/jesper/Downloads/gnomad_sv/gnomad_v2_sv.sites.vcf

 here the AF and AN are the allele frequency tags of the database, the AF is a float, and AN is an integer.
-These tags will be a dded to the matching entries of the query.
+These tags will be added to the annotated output vcf, and named GNOMAD_AC, GNOMAD_AF.

-NOTE: AF and AN needs cannot be comma separated values, only single integer or float values are supported!

 # Install:
 Dependencies: SVDB has been tested on python 2.7.11, and requires numpy.